firevel/artisan/README.md

 # Serverless Artisan

-Artisan support for Laravel / Firevel running on App Engine.
+Artisan support for Laravel / Firevel running on App Engine or Google Cloud Run.
+It can be used for remote command execution or Cloud Scheduler.

 ## Installation